lisa-bella97/TestApp/README.md

 # TestApp

-Minimal sample for reproducing bag in JNA.
+Minimal sample for reproducing bug in JNA.